kaugm/mmwm/README.md

 Disabled inverting stack in equal mode (no horizontally maximized windows because they're ugly)\
 Hotkey & function to swap between the 2 main tiling modes\
 Hotkey & function to pop a window in and out of floating mode\
-Solitary windows on the desktop now have borders
+Solitary and fullscreen windows on the desktop now have borders

 #### TODO
 Still some vestiges of unused features: scratchpad, monocle mode & bstack mode\